 Gass and car maintenance.
 Gas for the car has passed 20 NOK per liter.
 Car service, if you don’t know how to do it yourself, then is really expensive.
 Parking as well can be between 25 and 50 NOK per hour, especially in cities.

 Electricity.
-Even if there is a lot of production in this country, from the gas, and waterfalls, and wind, getting it to the people seems to be a big hustle.
+Even if there is a lot of production in this country, from the gas, waterfalls, and wind, getting it to the people seems to be a big hustle.
 Therefore, the prices went up a lot in the past 10 years.
 During the Corona pandemic, they hit the sky, especially in the South of Norway.

 Taxes.
 We pay high taxes because that money is distributed to education, roads, health care, people who cannot work anymore due to illness, retired people.
 Some roads could get some maintenance though, especially in the North of Norway.

 Hobbies.
-Buying the stuff you need in order to perform your hobby can be expensive unless you find what you need in the same way I described above – through the internet and people who are selling cheap or give away stuff.
+Buying the stuff you need in order to perform your hobby can be expensive unless you find what you need in the same way I described above – through the internet and people who are selling cheap or giving away stuff (finn.no; FB).
 Joining various clubs where you could meet other people with the same interests as you can be a challenge.
 It depends a lot on how aware are you about what you like and how much you are willing to pay for it.
 There are memberships and eventual classes you may need to pay for.
 Just find out what is available in your own town.

 NB!
 This article is meant to give you an idea about what one could afford in Norway and what one should expect in terms of money.
 But, of course, like in any other country, there is an elite who can afford the most expensive of the most expensive concerning everything.
 Yet, you choose yourself, how you want to live and which are your priorities.
 In my experience, there is a place for all lifestyles.

 If you want to know more about life in Norway, culture, written and unwritten rules, feel free to sign up for my newsletter on this link.
 You’ll receive more insights every week.